 where $u \sim \mathcal{U} \rbr{0 , 1}$ is a uniform random sample in the range $\sbr{0 , 1}$.
 We can recover the p-scores defined in \cref{eq:p_score} as a special case of this definition by deterministically setting $u = 1$.
-While the non-randomized p-scores correspond to p-values, these randomized p-scores correspond to exact p-values \citep{shafer2008tutorial,vovk2022algorithmic}.\footnote{A non-negative random variable $R \in \mathds{R}_{\geq 0}$ is an \emph{exact p-variable} if $\pr{R \leq \alpha} = \alpha$, for all $\alpha \in \sbr{0 , 1}$.}
+While the non-randomized p-scores correspond to p-values, these randomized p-scores correspond to exact p-values \citep{shafer2008tutorial,vovk2022algorithmic}.\footnote{Consider a non-negative random variable $R \in \mathds{R}_{\geq 0}$.
+It is an \emph{exact p-variable} if $\pr{R \leq \alpha} = \alpha$, for all $\alpha \in \sbr{0 , 1}$.}

-We also compare against the transformed oracle estimators in \cref{eq:f_options} directly, without conversion to e-/p-scores using the calibration data.
+We also compare with the transformed oracle estimators in \cref{eq:f_options} directly, without any conversion to e- or p-scores using the calibration data.
 Since we want our scores to be low for correct and high for incorrect responses (as measures of incorrectness), we define the \emph{naive} scores to be the reciprocal of the transformed oracle estimators,

 These naive scores generally do not come with any statistical guarantees by themselves.
 However, because the reciprocal of naive (1) is always $\leq 1$, it happens to correspond to an \emph{uninformative} e-value that is always $\leq 1$ (the expectation is $\leq 1$ by design).
-Therefore, even though naive (1) achieves the size distortion bound in \cref{eq:size_distortion}, it regularly excludes responses (correct and incorrect), and is extremely conservative compared to our e-scores.
+Therefore, even though naive (1) achieves the size distortion bound in \cref{eq:size_distortion}, it regularly excludes responses (correct and incorrect) and is extremely conservative compared to our e-scores.